AndreasFaust/react-raster/README.md

   // Unit: any CSS unit
   // Default: '0'
   alignX
   // String or Array.
-Horizontal Align.
+Horizontal Align of child elements.
   // Values: Anything that works with "justify-content".
   //         Shortcuts 'left' for 'flex-start' and 'right' for 'flex-end'.
   // Default: 'flex-start'
   alignY
   // String or Array.
-Vertical Align.
+Vertical Align of child elements.
   // Values: Anything that works with "align-items".
   //         Shortcuts 'top' for 'flex-start' and 'bottom' for 'flex-end'.
   // Default: 'flex-start'